apostrophecms/uploadfs/README.md

 * A "normal" filesystem in which files stay put forever, *OR* Amazon S3, *OR* Microsoft Azure, *OR* Google Cloud Platform OR a willingness to write a backend for something else (look at `s3.js`, `azure.js` and `local.js` for examples; just supply an object with the same methods, you don't have to supply a factory function).

-* Patience, to wait for [Jimp](https://github.com/oliver-moran/jimp) to convert your images; or [Imagemagick](http://www.imagemagick.org/script/index.php), if you want much better speed and GIF support.
-You can also write a backend for something else (look at `imagemagick.js`, `imagecrunch.js`, and `jimp.js` for examples; just supply an object with the same methods, you don't have to supply a factory function).
+* Patience, to wait for [Sharp](https://www.npmjs.com/package/sharp) to convert your images; or optionally, [Imagemagick](http://www.imagemagick.org/script/index.php).
+You can also write a backend for something else (look at `sharp.js` or `imagemagick.js` for examples); just supply an object with the same methods, you don't have to supply a factory function).

-* Again, if you want GIF support: you'll need [Imagemagick](http://www.imagemagick.org/script/index.php). `jimp` requires no installation of system packages, but it does not yet support GIF. `imagemagick` is very easy to install, your operating system has a package available for it.
-So don't compile it.

-* [gifsicle](https://www.lcdf.org/gifsicle/) is an optional tool that processes large animated GIFs much faster.
+* If you need to use `imagemagick` and want GIF support: you'll need [gifsicle](https://www.lcdf.org/gifsicle/).
+It is an optional tool that processes large animated GIFs much faster.
 Currently, Imagemagick is a prerequisite for using it.
 Turn it on with the `gifsicle: true` option when calling `init`.
 Of course you must install `gifsicle` to use it.
 (Hint: your operating system probably has a package for it.
 Don't compile things.)

-* A local filesystem in which files stay put at least during the current request, to hold temporary files for Imagemagick's conversions.
+* A local filesystem in which files stay put at least during the current request, to hold temporary files for Sharp's conversions.
 This is no problem with Heroku and most other cloud servers.
 It's just long-term storage that needs to be in S3 or Azure for some of them.

 > Note that Heroku includes Imagemagick.
 You can also install it with `apt-get install imagemagick` on Ubuntu servers.
 Homebrew can install `imagemagick` on Macs.